-- Remain seized of the situation in Burundi and dedicate special attention in discussing Burundi during the 34th, 35th and 36th sessions of the Council, and stand ready, in any event, to convene a special session of the Council if the situation in Burundi were to deteriorate further; - Discuss with the greatest attention the conclusions of the Commission of Inquiry on Burundi, which will make its final report to the Council at its 36th session, and consider the possibility of recommending that the UN General Assembly bring the report to the attention of the Security Council: - Recommend that the General Assembly consider, in paragraph 8 of its resolution 60/251, the suspension of Burundi's rights to serve as a member of the Council on Human Rights; - Be informed of developments in the country, as documented by regional and international bodies and mechanisms, as well as non-governmental organizations, which supply information to the discussion content for Burundi to the Human Rights Council.
-In this regard, the discussions and oral interventions of States and other stakeholders should reflect the seriousness of the human rights situation in the country, especially the persistence of grave and systematic violations, including extrajudicial executions, enforced disappearances, arbitrary detention, acts of torture and ill treatment, alongside the narrowing scope of civil society and human rights defenders and reprisals against them and against their families; - Establish a permanent mechanism dedicated to monitoring the situation, and the fight against impunity for violations committed in the country, which would take over the work of independent experts dispatched by the OHCHR in accordance with resolution A/HRC/S-24/1 of the Council.
-A mandate by the Special Rapporteur with the fullness of the means of intervention of the Council's special procedures under item 4 of the agenda would be the most suitable mechanism for this purpose. - Adopt additional measures depending on developments in Burundi, including recommending that United Nations General Assembly, in the light of flagrant violations by the Burundian authorities, consider the implementation of measures envisaged in paragraph 8 of Resolution 60/251 of the General Assembly and to suspend Burundi's right to sit on the Council.
+- Remain apprised of the situation in Burundi and dedicate special attention in discussing Burundi during the 34th, 35th and 36th sessions of the Council, and stand ready, in any event, to convene a special session of the Council if the situation in Burundi were to deteriorate further; - Discuss with the greatest attention the conclusions of the Commission of Inquiry on Burundi, which will make its final report to the Council at its 36th session, and consider the possibility of recommending that the UN General Assembly bring the report to the attention of the Security Council; - Recommend that the General Assembly to consider, in paragraph 8 of its resolution 60/251, the suspension of Burundi's rights to serve as a member of the Council on Human Rights; - Be informed of developments in the country, as documented by regional and international bodies and mechanisms, as well as non-governmental organizations, which supply information to the discussion content for Burundi to the Council on Human Rights.
+In this regard, the discussions and oral interventions of States and other stakeholders should reflect the seriousness of the human rights situation in the country, especially the persistence of grave and systematic violations, including extrajudicial executions, enforced disappearances, arbitrary detention, acts of torture and ill treatment, alongside the narrowing scope of civil society and human rights defenders and reprisals against them and against their families; - Establish a permanent mechanism dedicated to monitoring and surveilling the situation, and the fight against impunity for violations committed in the country, which would take over the work of independent experts dispatched by the high Commissioner of the United Nations Counsel on Human Rights in accordance with resolution A/HRC/S-24/1 of the Council.
+A mandate by the Special Rapporteur with the fullness of the means of intervention of the Counsel's special procedures under item 4 of the agenda would be the most suitable mechanism for this purpose. - Adopt additional measures depending on developments in Burundi, including recommending that United Nations General Assembly, in the light of flagrant violations by the Burundian authorities, consider the implementation of measures envisaged in paragraph 8 of Resolution 60/251 of the General Assembly and to suspend Burundi's right to sit on the Council.